-Biodiesel is a renewable fuel that is made from vegetable oil, animal fat, recycled cooking oil, seed crops, and even algae?
+Biodiesel is a renewable fuel that is made from vegetable oil, animal fat, recycled cooking oil, seed crops, and even algae.
 It is “pour and go” technology in that biodiesel is easily blended with petroleum diesel and can be used in any diesel engine.
 Blends are labeled with abbreviations such as B5, B20, or B100, where the number stands for the percentage of biodiesel in the fuel.
 For instance, B20 is 20 percent biodiesel and 80 percent petroleum diesel, and B100 is pure biodiesel.

-- Increased Safety– Biodiesel is non-toxic and biodegradable, so it’s safer for water and soil when spills happen.
+Biodiesel reduces particulate matter, carbon monoxide, sulfur dioxide, and unburned hydrocarbon tailpipe emissions.
+It also reduces overall greenhouse gas emissions.
+(AFDC) Fleets and drivers that use biodiesel also enjoy safety benefits.
+Biodiesel is non-toxic and biodegradable, so it’s safer for water and soil when spills happen.
 It’s also safer to use, handle, and store than petroleum diesel.
-(AFDC)

-- Efficiency – Biodiesel has a very attractive energy balance ratio.
+Like other alternative fuels, biodiesel is produced domestically — even locally.
+It reduces our need for imported oil and helps support local industry.
+North Carolina currently has five biodiesel plants that are each able to produce from one to five million gallons of fuel annually.
+Biodiesel has a very attractive energy balance ratio.
 According to a University of Idaho and US DA study, for every unit of fossil fuel energy that went into producing biodiesel, 5.5 units of energy are provided for use.

 For more information:

-Join now: Send an email to: firstname.lastname@example.org with the subject line empty and only the following in the body (replace the brackets with your email address):
+2. Join the “Friends of Biodiesel” listserve: A forum where biodiesel ‘newbies’ and experts can ask and answer questions about producing, distributing, and using biodiesel in North Carolina.
+Join now by sending an email to: firstname.lastname@example.org with the subject line empty and only the following in the body (replace the brackets with your email address):

 What Vehicles are Available?

-Where Can I Purchase Biodiesel?
+Where Is Biodiesel?